quantio/1010macro-external-dev-template/README.md

 ## Quick usage examples:
 Before diving into any of the configs lets see some quick examples!:

-1. First deploy the app:
+1. First deploy the app (Note: This task may fail if you do not have the correct folder permssions, please see '[deploy-task](#deploy-task)' docs below):
 ```js
     grunt deploy
 ```